AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 <!-- needs modification for mobile channel -->

 Optionally, you can specify in the **[!UICONTROL Header overrides]** section a header name and secret header value.
-This header overrides configuration ensures that Content Analytics sends custom HTTP headers to bypass any bot detection or gate traffic technologies you have implemented.
+This header overrides configuration ensures that Content Analytics sends custom HTTP header to retrieve assets within your mobile app to bypass any bot detection or gate traffic technologies you have implemented.

 ![Header overrides section](/help/content-analytics/assets/aca-configuration-header-overrides.png)